-The Bank has an internal audit function which is guided by the Internal Audit Charter and reports to the AC.
-The primarily role is to assist the AC in discharging its duties and responsibilities by independently reviewing and reporting on the adequacy and effectiveness of the Bank's risk management, internal control system and governance processes.
+The Bank has an internal audit function undertaken by the IAD and guided by the Internal Audit Charter.
+The IAD reports functionally to the AC.
+The IAD's primary role is to assist the AC in discharging its duties and responsibilities by independently reviewing and reporting on the adequacy and effectiveness of the Bank's risk management, internal control system and governance processes.